zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/mongodb/_index.md

     # Introductory      (the next stage up from getting started)
     # Experienced       (for topics that require a fair amount of background knowledge in tools/softwares/topics to complete)

+subjects: Databases
+    # Select one primary subject this path is about, from the existing list in this category.

 armips:
     # Groups of IP      (Cortex-M, Cortex-A, Cortex-R, Neoverse, GPU, System IP, etc.)
     # or Specific IP    (Cortex-M7, Neoverse-N1, AHB_Cache, etc.)